 Turret: But...why?
 I did everything you asked! *CRUNCH*

 The Curiosity Core is a childish, naive little AI that asks questions about anything it sees and cheerfully greets you once it recognizes you, all in a cutesy voice that sounds like the turrets but absent the creepiness.
-It's also the first core you incinerate.
-It's scream is also pretty horrible to listen to.
+It's also the second core you incinerate.
+Its scream is also pretty horrible to listen to.

-In the sequel its revealed early on that GLaDOS spent the time since the first game being forced to relive Chell killing her over and over.
+In the sequel GLaDOS claims that she spent the time since the first game being forced to relive Chell killing her over and over.
 And that's not even counting the crap she goes through later.
 Combined with the fact that Valve went out of their way to make her more sympathetic as the game goes on...
 Fortunately, she gets a relatively happy ending.

-Finding out that Chell gets dragged back into the lab again was depressing enough, but hearing that in Portal 2 she wakes up centuries in the future, Jesus, there is literally nothing left for her outside.
+Finding out that Chell gets dragged back into the lab again was depressing enough, but hearing that in Portal 2 she wakes up God knows how long after, maybe even centuries in the future, Jesus, there is literally nothing left for her outside.
 The world outside the lab is a completely different place by now, and she can't even have the Tragic Dream of going back to a normal life anymore.
-She doesn't have anything worth fighting for anymore besides her own life.

 Rattmann's dialogue during this part is pretty sad as well.